yiisoft/cache/README.md

 $parameters = ['user_id' => 42];
 $key = 'demo';

-// try retrieving $data from cache
+// Try retrieving $data from cache.
 $data = $cache->get($key);
 if ($data === null) {
-    // $data is not found in cache, calculate it from scratch
+    // $data is not found in cache, calculate it from scratch.
     $data = calculateData($parameters);

-    // store $data in cache for an hour so that it can be retrieved next time
+    // Store $data in cache for an hour so that it can be retrieved next time.
     $cache->set($key, $data, 3600);
 }

-// $data is available here
+// $data is available here.
 ```

 In order to delete value you can use: